zura3395/zura-daily-theatre/README.md

         ├───day
-            ├───YYYYMMDD idolstory.png // The exported image from Daily Theatre Maker with Idol Story watermark ├───YYYYMMDD idolstory amend.png // Corrected image after publication on Twitter and Instagram (If applicable) ├───YYYYMMDD.txt // The exported config from Daily Theatre for editing ├───YYYYMMDD amend.txt // Corrected config (If applicable) ├───reference.txt // "References YYYYMMDD"
+            ├───YYYYMMDD idolstory.png // The exported image from Daily Theatre Maker with Idol Story watermark ├───YYYYMMDD idolstory amend.png // Corrected image after publication on Twitter and Instagram (If applicable) ├───YYYYMMDD.json OR .txt // The exported config from Daily Theatre for editing ├───YYYYMMDD amend.txt // Corrected config (If applicable) ├───reference.txt // "References YYYYMMDD"
 ```